Burloe/GoLogger/README.md

 1. `log_entry` - *Mandatory* - The string that makes up your log entry.
 Include any data that can be converted to a string can be logged.
 2. `file` - *Optional* - Specifies which log file the entry will be stored in.
 0 = "game.log", 1 = "player.log".
 If not specified, entries will be logged to "game.log" by default.
 3. `include_timestamp` - *Optional* -  Flags whether to include a timestamp with the entry inside the .log file.
 Log entries are always added sequentially, but timestamps help measure the time between events.
 4. `utc` - *Optional* -  Uses UTC as a standardized time.
 Set to `false` to use the user's local system time.
-[More info can be found in the doc page.](https://docs.godotengine.org/en/stable/classes/class_time.html#class-time-method-get-time-string-from-system)

 You can call this function from any script in your project.
 The string message can include almost any data, but you may need to convert that data into a string using `str()`.
-Godot also offers various ways to format strings.
+Godot also offers various methods of formatting strings.
 [See this documentation page for more information](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_format_string.html) <br><br>

 ## **Accessing the .log files, the plugin settings and GoLoggerController:**
 ### Accessing the .log files: